michael-nix/Other/BADMATH/A Slower, Less Accurate Error Function.md

 T = 2k\,\sigma
 ```

 And in this way we make sure that we have $k$ standard deviations on either side of our function.
+Before we go any further, we can first make a few simplifcations: 1) realize that the cosine of zero is just one; and, 2) realize that cosines are even functions, so we double their value, but only count from $n=1$ to infinity, and correct for double-counting of the $n=0$ case:

 ```math
 f(t) \approx \frac{2}{T} \left (\frac{1}{2} + \sum_{n\,=\,1}^{n_\mathrm{max}} \mathrm{e}^{-\frac{1}{2} \sigma^2(2\pi \frac{n}{T})^2} \cos\left(2\pi \frac{n}{T} t\right) \right )
 ```

+This is where that first MATLAB one-liner comes from.

 ```math
 \Phi(t) = \int f(t) \; \mathrm{d}t \approx \frac{2}{T} \left (\frac{t}{2} + \sum_{n\,=\,1}^{n_\mathrm{max}} \frac{T}{2\pi n}\mathrm{e}^{-\frac{1}{2} \sigma^2(2\pi \frac{n}{T})^2} \sin\left(2\pi \frac{n}{T} t\right) \right ) + C